“Anything we can’t do forever is

 If nature has a challenge, nature has the solution.

 In the next 30 years the demand for protein is predicted to double.
-But the truth is that today’s main protein sources are unsustainable...
+But the fact is that today’s main protein sources are unsustainable...

 Climate change, loss of biodiversity, antimicrobial resistance, water pollution and water use are some of the reasons that place nature in the face of this new challenge.

-A diet with foods from the bottom of the food chain such as shellfish, in particular clams, is the most natural solution.
-Bivalves are probably the best animal protein, in stark contrast to beef, poultry or aquaculture fish.
+A diet with foods from the bottom of the food chain such as bivalves, like clams and oysters, is the most natural solution.
+Bivalves are probably the best animal protein, in stark contrast to beef, poultry or fish aquaculture.